tfabris/CrowCam/README.md

     that the one plugged into the Synology NAS matches the one on YouTube.
 If not, it logs an error message, and then automatically updates the key, keeping your stream alive and working around YouTube's bug.
+  - There is a bug in YouTube where it arbitrarily decides that your video's archive length must be limited to slightly less than 12 hours maximum.
+This prevents you from recording a long summer day's worth of livestream.
+If your video exceeds that length, YouTube truncates that day's video archive file shortly before the 12 hour mark, potentially making you lose the archived video of events in the evening.
+This script works around that bug, by pre-calculating the expected length of today's live stream, and splitting the stream at midday, in cases where the stream is expected to exceed 11 hours or so.
 - Sunrise/Sunset Scheduling:
   - Turns the YouTube live stream on and off based on the approximate sunrise and sunset for the camera's location and timezone.
 Because crows are